aaronbloomfield/pdr/uva/old/syllabus-fall-2019.md

 **Attendance:** Attendance is highly recommended but not required in either lecture or lab.
 Unless you have received special permission, you cannot attend labs that you are not enrolled in due to space constraints.
 Please see the [first set of lecture slides][11] for more information about the lab schedule, in particular with regards to the fact that there is a lab the week of Thanksgiving break (in fall semesters) or the weeks before and after spring break (in spring semesters).

 **Professionalism:** We are all adults, and should act like such.
 Acting in an unprofessional manner that disrupts the class will first incur a stern talking-to.
 After that, a grade penalty may be assessed.
 Examples include: disrupting class, trolling people on Piazza, abusing the support request system, etc.  This is meant to keep people from repeatedly disrupting class; we are not trying to be super strict on this.
-While we generally expect to give a warning prior to any other action, infractions that go well beyond unprofessional may incr penalties with no warning.
+While we generally expect to give a warning prior to any other action, infractions that go well beyond unprofessional may incur other penalties.

 **Honor Policy:** There have been a large number of honor violations in this class and other low-level CS courses recently.
 Outside the normal UVa honor policy rules, we have these additional rules: